UK’s Johnson to suspend Parliament as his Brexit plans stall

 “In the absence of agreed alternative arrangements, no backstop is no deal for us,” he said.
 “As for an extension, we’d like to see this dealt with but if there is a good reason to have an extension, we would consider it.”

-“There is a simple way for MPs to resolve this.
-All they have to do is vote for an election today so the British public can decide whether they want to get Brexit done on the 31st of October.”

-Also Monday, House of Commons Speaker John Bercow says he will step down by the end of next month after a decade in the job.
+Amid the divisions, British lawmakers were united in paying tribute to Bercow after he announced he will step down as speaker and member of Parliament on Oct.
+31.

-The colorful speaker, famous for his bellowing cries of “Order!” during raucous debates, told lawmakers he will quit the same day Britain is due to leave the EU, unless an election is called before then.
+The colorful speaker, famous for his loud ties and even louder cries of “Order!” during raucous debates, told lawmakers he will quit the same day Britain is due to leave the EU, unless an election is called before then.
 In that case, he will step down ahead of the campaign.

-He said he will quit both as speaker and as a member of Parliament.

 Throughout the three years since Britain voted to leave the EU, Bercow has angered the Conservative government by repeatedly allowing lawmakers to seize control of Parliament’s agenda to steer the course of Brexit.

-He said he was simply fulfilling his role of letting Parliament have its say.
-Bercow said he had always “sought to be the backbenchers’ backstop.”
+He said he was simply fulfilling his role of being the “backbenchers’ backstop” and letting Parliament have its say.

+“Throughout my time as speaker, I have sought to increase the relative authority of this legislature, for which I will make absolutely no apology,” he said.

 Follow AP’s full coverage of Brexit and British politics at: https://www.apnews.com/Brexit